fdosruiz/packetjs/CONTRIBUTING.md

 - `style`: formatting changes that do not affect code logic (white spaces, line breaks, quotes, etc.)
 - `chore`: any other change that does not belong to the types above.

+## 3. Add tests

+Use the following path to add tests:

+    tests/src
+    tests/lib

+Use the common tests to add tests, if needed.

+    tests/common

+Run `npm run build` to ensure that code is up-to-date in lib directory.

 ## 3. Run Unit Tests

     npm run test